Import vs Direct Query: Here’s What You Need to Know

 FAQs

 It certainly can be, and more often than not, it is.
-There are a ton of different factors that determine load time including the size of your data set, but generally Import is going to have a better load time than Direct Query.
+Many factors determine load time, including the size of your data set, but generally, Import is going to have a better load time than Direct Query.

-You can use DAX in Direct Query, although some of the functions that you are able to use are limited.
-Using Import mode ensures that you are able to use all DAX functions.
+You can use DAX in Direct Query, although some of the functions you can use are limited.
+Using Import mode ensures that you are able to use all DAX functions, including time intelligence measures and calculated columns.

 Data Coach is our premium analytics training program with one-on-one coaching from renowned experts.